Deformations of the braid arrangement and Trees: Definitions and known results

 \fig{width=.8\linewidth}{boxed-tree}{(a) A (rooted plane node-labeled) tree in $\mT^{(2)}(13)$. (b) A $\SS$-boxed tree for $S=\{-1,2\}$ (note for instance that $-1\in S$ imposes that if a box contains both a node $u$ and its middle child $v$, then $u>v$).}

-\subsection{Known counting results about deformed braid arrangements}
+\subsection{Known counting results about deformed braid arrangements.}

-It has been observed that for all set $S\subseteq \{-1,0,1\}$, the regions in $S$-braid arrangements are equinumerous to certain family of trees in $\mT^{(1)}$.
+~\\ As mentioned in the introduction, it has been observed by Gessel, that for every set $S\subseteq \{-1,0,1\}$, the regions of the $S$-braid arrangement $\mA_S(n)$ are equinumerous to a certain family of trees in $\mT^{(1)}(n)$.
 Up to symmetry, we only need to consider the braid, Catalan, Shi, semiorder, and Linial arrangements, which are represented in Figure~\ref{fig:classical-arrangements}.
 We now describe the corresponding families of trees (see Figure~\ref{fig:condition-Shi-so-Linial}).
-We call \emph{left node} (resp. \emph{right node}) of a tree $T\in\mT^{(1)}$ a non-root node $v$ such that $\ls(v)=0$ (resp. $\ls(v)=1$). \begin{itemize} \item The regions of the \emph{Catalan arrangement} $\mA_{\{-1,0,1\}}$ are equinumerous to the trees in $\mT^{(1)}(n)$.
-Clearly, there are $n!\Cat(n)!=\frac{(2n)!}{(n+1)!}$ such trees (because there are $\Cat(n)$ binary trees with $n$ nodes and $n!$ ways of labeling their nodes). \item The regions of the \emph{Shi arrangement} $\mA_{\{0,1\}}$ are equinumerous to the trees in $\mT^{(1)}(n)$ such that \begin{compactitem} \item[(i)] for every right node $v$, $\parent(v)>v$. \end{compactitem} It is easy to see that there are $(n+1)^{n-1}$ such trees because they are in bijection with Cayley rooted forests with $n$ vertices. \item The regions of the \emph{semiorder arrangement} $\mA_{\{-1,1\}}$ are equinumerous to the trees in $\mT^{(1)}(n)$ such that \begin{compactitem} \item[(ii)] for every left node $v$, if the right-sibling of $v$ is a leaf then $\parent(v)>v$. \end{compactitem} \item The regions of the \emph{Linial arrangement} $\mA_{\{1\}}$ are equinumerous to the trees in $\mT^{(1)}(n)$ such that \begin{compactitem} \item[(iii)] for every left node $v$, $\parent(v)>v$, and for every right node $v$, $\parent(v)<v$. \end{compactitem} \end{itemize} Additionally, the braid arrangement $\mA_{\{0\}}(n)$ has $n!$ regions, which is the number of trees in $\mT^{(1)}(n)$ such that the label of every non-root node is greater than the label of its parent.
-Gessel had enumerated trees in $\mT^{(1)}(n)$ according to the number of left and right ascents and descents (the original proof was not published, but a different proof was given in \cite{Kalikov:symmetries-in-trees}).
-He observed the above identities between the number of regions and the number of trees, and raised the question of finding a uniform, possibly bijective, explanation of these coincidences~\cite{Gessel:open-problems}.
-We provide such an explanation in this paper.
+A non-root node $v$ of a tree $T\in\mT^{(1)}$ is called \emph{left node} (resp. \emph{right node}) if $\ls(v)=0$ (resp. $\ls(v)=1$).
+Here are the identities that Gessel observed (based on known counting results about hyperplane arrangements, and a new formula he established for trees in $\mT^{(1)}(n)$ counted according to the number of left and right ascents and descents): \begin{itemize} \item The regions of the \emph{Catalan arrangement} $\mA_{\{-1,0,1\}}(n)$ are equinumerous to the trees in $\mT^{(1)}(n)$. \item The regions of the \emph{Shi arrangement} $\mA_{\{0,1\}}(n)$ are equinumerous to the trees in $\mT^{(1)}(n)$ such that \begin{compactitem} \item[(i)] for every right node $v$, $\parent(v)>v$. \end{compactitem} \item The regions of the \emph{semiorder arrangement} $\mA_{\{-1,1\}}$ are equinumerous to the trees in $\mT^{(1)}(n)$ such that \begin{compactitem} \item[(ii)] for every left node $v$, if the right-sibling of $v$ is a leaf then $\parent(v)>v$. \end{compactitem} \item The regions of the \emph{Linial arrangement} $\mA_{\{1\}}(n)$ are equinumerous to the trees in $\mT^{(1)}(n)$ such that \begin{compactitem} \item[(iii)] for every left node $v$, $\parent(v)>v$, and for every right node $v$, $\parent(v)\!<\!v$. \end{compactitem} \end{itemize}